aashere/BDAD_Violet_Noise/README.md

 The data is stored in `/user/jl11257/big_data_project/traces/demo/morningsample`

-**Please Note: The zip file must be unpacked in the top level directory on PEEL.
+**Please Note: The zip file must be unpacked in the top level of your user's /home/ directory on PEEL.
 If it is not unpacked at the top level directory, the demo will not work.**

 #### To run the demo, simply run `source runscripts/demo.sh` in your home user directory.